• About

 Cheesy Zucchini Casserole

-Zucchini, like cauliflower, is mild and super versatile, making it the perfect vegetable for casseroles, picky kiddos, or anyone hoping to fill their dinner plates with more greens.
+Like cauliflower, zucchini is mild and super versatile, making it the perfect vegetable for casseroles, picky kiddos, or anyone hoping to fill their dinner plates with extra greens.

-Made with super simple ingredients like fresh zucchini, creamy mayonnaise, sour cream, and plenty of cheese, everyone will love this recipe – guaranteed!
+Made with super simple ingredients like fresh zucchini, mayonnaise, sour cream, and plenty of cheese, this incredible zucchini casserole is guaranteed to please everyone!
 Serve it as a low-carb side dish with your favorite main dishes, or add it to your holiday meal plan.

-Is this recipe keto?
-Well, not quite.
-However, you can easily make it keto by skipping the panko breadcrumbs completely or replacing them with a keto-approved alternative like fried pork panko.
+Not quite.
+However, you can easily make it keto by skipping the panko breadcrumbs entirely or replacing them with a keto-approved alternative like fried pork panko.

 How to Make Zucchini Casserole